-Following the signature of your self assessment in SysPer, your reporting officer – in most cases this will be the Head of Unit – will invite you to a formal dialogue during the period mid January until the end of February.
+Following the signature of your self assessment in Sysper, your reporting officer – in most cases this will be the Head of Unit – will invite you to a formal dialogue during the period end of mid January until mid February.

 The rules and style of the dialogue remain the same, but the role of this conversation between colleagues and their immediate superiors changes considerably in terms of quality:

 - If you have intermediate hierarchy (like for example Heads of Sector) the evaluator may invite them to be present at the dialogue, but only if the jobholder agrees to it.
 At the same time, the jobholder on his own initiative can also demand the presence of such a colleague.

 - In units larger than 20 people, the Head of Unit can delegate the appraisal function of holding the dialogue and drafting the appraisal report to an AD official of his/her unit, by agreement of the Director General.
 In such larger units, the Heads of Unit may also delegate preparatory work for the appraisal (dialogue and report) to an official (no grade specified, this can typically be an assistant or secretary) of the same unit.
 In any case the Head of Unit remains the formal reporting officer and has to sign the appraisal report.
 The Director remains the appeal assessor (appeal)

 - The topic of the dialogue is an assessment of the jobholder’s performance in 2015, with regard to efficiency, abilities and conduct in the service.
 This shall be done jointly by both sides and be a fair exchange of views.